 She has published various poetry offerings and many articles in various newspapers and magazines.

 Hi!
-My name is Tele and I investigate the line between money and meaning.
+My name is Tele and I investigate the line between truth and meaning.
 My personal and research-driven short notes explore work, life, technology, and women.
-Gbabeski is a space to challenge the usual ideas and advice you typically hear.
+Gbabeski is a space to challenge the usual ideas and the advice you typically hear.

 I hope you’ll stay in touch by signing up for my weekly newsletter below.
 You can also settle in, grab a cup of jo and catch up with some of my favorite posts here.